PseudoNuke/Calculator/Multiply.md

   And I press "plus"
   And I type in "Irrational number"
   And I press "equals"
-  Then I see the "Multiplicated number till 10 decimal precision" as the result
+  Then I see the "Multiplied number till 10 decimal precision" as the result

 ### Scenario: Rational multiplication